artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     key=YOUR_API_KEY
     ```

 That’s it!
-The `Average speed` data you just uploaded can be analyzed now in both Data Navigator and Reports.
+The `Submaximal speed portion` data you just uploaded can be analyzed now in both Data Navigator and Reports.

 **Note:** IntoPerf Data Navigator and Reports would do player's performance assessment only if there are at least 3 matches imported for that player.
 Otherwise that player would not even be listed in select boxes.